braincomputingsantosh/logisticregression-streamlit-app/README.md

 ## Build locally
-docker build -t streamlitlogistic .
+* docker build -t streamlitlogistic .
+* docker run -p 8501:8501 streamlitlogistic

 ## How to use the application
 http://localhost:8501